bmeurer/benediktmeurer.de/posts/2018-05-10-three-frontend-questions-to-benedikt-meurer.md

 We have a set of agreed upon performance tests that run on each individual commit.

 ## Funny third question.
-You’re have this quote in your twitter bio: “Probably broke the web for you once or twice” — please tell us at least one story.
+You’re have this quote in your twitter bio: “Probably broke the web for you once or twice” — please tell us at least one story?

 Oh yeah that’s a fun story (in retrospect). 😁